Patrick Warburton: Career

-Warburton's acting roles often rely on his distinctive deep, booming voice and large physique.
-In the 1990s, he was known for his recurring role in Seinfeld as David Puddy, the on-again, off-again boyfriend of Elaine Benes.
+In the 1990s, Warburton was known for his recurring role in Seinfeld as David Puddy, an unflappable auto mechanic who was the on-again, off-again boyfriend of Elaine Benes (Julia Louis-Dreyfus).
 He played Eric in the sitcom Dave's World, and had a small role in the 2002 film Men in Black II as J's new partner, T.

 Warburton played the title role in FOX's short-lived series The Tick.
 He has repeatedly criticized FOX's mismanagement of the series after its cancellation, stating that the network "apparently didn't have a clue".
 In 2016 he was a producer for the Amazon streaming version of the series.

-He played Nick Sharp in 8 Simple Rules; and in 2003, joined the cast of Less Than Perfect as anchorman Jeb Denton.
-He also played Jeff Bingham in Rules of Engagement, and Rip Riley in the FX series Archer.
+He played Nick Sharp in 8 Simple Rules; and in 2003, joined the cast of Less than Perfect as anchorman Jeb Denton.
+He also played Jeff Bingham in Rules of Engagement and Rip Riley in the FX series Archer.

-Warburton has provided voices for several animated films and TV programs, including a lead character in Game Over, Buzz Lightyear; the Little Green Men in Buzz Lightyear of Star Command; and Kronk in The Emperor's New Groove, with David Spade, Eartha Kitt, and John Goodman.
+Warburton has provided voices for several animated films and TV programs, including a lead character in Game Over, Buzz Lightyear and the Little Green Men in Buzz Lightyear of Star Command, and Kronk in The Emperor's New Groove, with David Spade, Eartha Kitt, and John Goodman.
 Spade and Warburton reunited for the CBS sitcom Rules of Engagement, which aired from 2007 to 2013, and Joe Dirt 2: Beautiful Loser in 2015.
-Warburton reprised his role as Kronk for the direct-to-video sequel Kronk's New Groove, and the subsequent TV series The Emperor's New School.
+Warburton reprised his role as Kronk for the direct-to-video sequel Kronk's New Groove and the subsequent TV series The Emperor's New School.
 He voiced Steve Barkin in the Disney Channel show Kim Possible.

 Warburton was also cast in The Venture Bros., where he voices Brock Samson, and voices Joe Swanson on Fox's Family Guy and Detective Cash in The Batman.
-He recorded voices for the computer-animated feature films Hoodwinked, Chicken Little, Bee Movie, Open Season.
+He recorded voices for the animated feature films Hoodwinked!, Chicken Little, Open Season, as well as the DreamWorks animated films Bee Movie and Mr. Peabody & Sherman.
 In video games, he voiced Lok in the Tak and the Power of Juju video game series and has also reprised the role again in the television series of the same name, as well as Flynn in the Skylanders series.
 He was also the voice of Commander Blaine H. Tate on the Comedy Central animated series Moonbeam City in October 2015.